Skip to the content.

 This approach is more robust than checking %(upstream:track) for the string [gone] because:

 Note: git remote prune origin removes the remote tracking ref (refs/remotes/origin/branch) but does not clear branch.<name>.remote or branch.<name>.merge from .git/config.
-So %(upstream:short) still outputs origin/deleted-branch for pruned branches.
-Using %(upstream) (the full ref) and checking whether that ref resolves correctly handles both the “never had a remote” and “remote was deleted” cases.
+So %(upstream) still outputs the full ref path for pruned branches.
+Checking whether that ref resolves handles both the “never had a remote” and “remote was deleted” cases.

 printf byte-vs-character width. printf %-Ns pads a field to N bytes, not N display columns.
-Author names containing multibyte UTF-8 characters (e.g. ć, ž) are longer in bytes than in characters, so the STATUS column shifts left for those rows. arx status corrects for this before printing each row: it measures the author string in both character count (${#a} with the active locale) and byte count (${#a} with LC_ALL=C), then widens the format field by the difference.
+Author names containing multibyte UTF-8 characters (e.g. ć, ž) are longer in bytes than in characters, so subsequent columns shift left for those rows. arx status corrects for this before printing each row: it measures the string in both character count (${#s} with the active locale) and byte count (${#s} with LC_ALL=C), then widens the format field by the difference.
+The same correction is applied to the STATUS column when the REMOTE column is present — ANSI color codes add invisible bytes to the colored STATUS string, which would otherwise throw off its fixed-width padding.

 Performance (arx update, arx status, arx list --author)